Updated: Jul 1

 Images showing common mechanism of injury for the peroneal group.
 Image 1 (frontal view) and image 2 (sagittal view) are demonstrating the combination of dorsiflexion force combined with eversion of the foot.

 Another overlooked role here is that of the peroneal nerve, which is primarily responsible for supplying plantarflexion and dorsiflexion of the foot (2).
 Although less common, this nerve can be entrapped when excessive joint laxity is present (i.e. weak/loose myotendinous junction).
 The peroneal nerve can also be damaged in severe ACL injuries (even less common).
 The recent and great example of this being Jaylen Smith, middle linebacker for the Dallas Cowboys.
 He’s an even greater reference now given the remarkable comeback he’s exhibited following that harrowing injury.

 Training the Lower Leg

 Intuitively, we should recognize that in order to effectively stress this region we need to emphasize frontal plane actions.
-The focus now becomes challenging the mediolateral aspects of the lower leg.
-A good thing to know here is that literally anything done on one leg will challenge this area, due to the demand for managing supination and pronation of the foot.
+A good starting point for stressing these muscles and joint actions is to add more unilateral movements to your programming.
+Quite literally, anything done on one leg will challenge the lower leg, due to the demand for managing supination (inversion) and pronation (eversion) of the foot.
 A couple of novel drills I like to work into my warm-up and movement prep periods to address this:

 Where Does it Fit?